 Empowering Women Conference

 Led by keynote speaker Rachel Mielke, the Empowering Women Conference is for all women who want to enhance their family life, community, career and industry.
 This conference will provide you with the tools, inspiration and motivation to become the architect for change in achieving success, whether you are an agriculture student, a producer, a rancher, an entrepreneur or a corporate agri-business representative.
-Attendees will be treated to a peak of the brand new Mosaic Stadium in a welcoming environment of wine-and-cheese networking.
+Attendees will be treated to a peek of the brand new Mosaic Stadium in a welcoming environment of wine-and-cheese networking.

 Join us for an amazing opportunity to develop deeper personal and professional connections with powerful, like-minded women.